offtherailz/notes/common-lisp/chapter02.md

 `cons` and `list` are very different. `cons` makes a single new cons cell.
 `list` makes a new cons cell for each input.
 We can think of `list` as expanding into a chain of calls to `cons`.

+## Replacing the first element of a list

+You can easily replace the first element of a list by `cons`-ing the new item onto the `cdr` of the original list.
+This doesn't actually "create a new list".
+Instead it simply creates a new cons cell with the new item and return a pointer to that item.
+That item's `cdr` points to the *second* item in the previous list.
+Hence it's all just simple pointer manipulation.